Estimated reading time: 10 minutes

 • Difficulty forming or maintaining relationships

-For the layperson: If someone you know is exhibiting these symptoms, and there doesn’t seem to be a clear reason why, unresolved trauma could be the root cause.
+If someone you know is exhibiting these symptoms, and there doesn’t seem to be a clear reason why, unresolved trauma could be the root cause.
 Sometimes, the trauma is from something as subtle as emotional manipulation during childhood, or as significant as a car accident.
+It may even be from trauma that has been experienced in the family in previous generations.

-For professionals: It’s essential to understand the vast scope of trauma’s potential sources.
-By expanding your awareness, you can provide more nuanced support to those struggling with unrecognized trauma.
+It’s essential to understand the vast scope of trauma’s potential sources.
+By expanding your awareness, you can provide more nuanced support to those struggling with unrecognised trauma.

 Bessel Van der Kolk on Trauma